Welcome to Beampy’s documentation!¶

 Beampy is a python module based on the Beam Propagation Method 1 used to compute light propagation into a varying refractive index.
 The light propagation is done by the bpm module.
 An user interface - done using Qt desginer - allows to control the parameters and display the results.

-This project was done by Jonathan Peltier and Marcel Soubkovsky during a master university course from the PAIP master of the université de Lorraine, under the directive of Pr.
+This project was initiate by Jonathan Peltier and Marcel Soubkovsky during a master university course from the PAIP master of the université de Lorraine, under the directive of Pr.
 Nicolas Fressengeas.

 K. Okamoto, in Fundamentals of Optical Waveguides, 2nd ed., edited by K. Okamoto (Academic, Burlington, 2006), pp. 329–397.